 I was born and raised in the Midwest.
-These days I can’t get enough time snuggling my 7 month old son.
-I love playing ball and going for walks with my best fur friend, Roscoe, enjoying a nightly bowl of ice cream with my husband, and I have recently become obsessed with paying off (student loan) debt that I accrued over the past 10 years.
+These days I can’t get enough time snuggling my son Benjamin.
+I love crafting, going for walks with my furbaby, Roscoe, enjoying a nightly bowl of ice cream with my husband, and I have recently become super passionate about paying off (student loan) debt I accrued over the past 10 years.
 Welcome to The Frugal Dietitian!

 I created this blog for so many reasons, however, the main reasons are:

 1) to help people like myself get out of debt and prevent them from ever getting in as much debt as I did

 2) to share everything I’ve learned about my unique passion of practicing dietetics and nutrition from a Health At Every Size perspective.
 What is Health At Every Size you ask?
 Follow along and I will tell you everything I know 🙂

 I’m also a Certified Lactation Consultant and love the rewarding work of helping moms be able to feed their babies the best nutrition we have for them!

 My money story started in college when I first started racking up credit card and student loan debt.
 I graduated college in 2013 and started a full-time job as a Quality Assurance Process Improvement Specialist.
 I could’ve easily put a huge dent in my student loans with my GREAT starting salary, >$55K.

 However, like so many others commonly do, I lived paycheck to paycheck because of lifestyle inflation.